 2nd year (Middler)

-For information regarding standard, minimum, and maximum course loads refer to 2014-2015 Academic Catalogue.
+For information regarding standard, minimum and maximum course loads, refer to the Academic Catalogue.

-Seminary Tuition Grant is available to eligible students to cover charges for attempted credits, not to exceed the number of credits required for the student’s masters-level degree program.
+The Seminary Tuition Grant is available to eligible students to cover charges for attempted credits, not to exceed the number of credits required for the student’s master’s-level degree program.
 All credits attempted are counted toward Seminary Tuition Grant maximums, including failed credits.
-In addition, credits earned as a Special Student at Austin Seminary and/or credits transferred from another institution are applied to a student’s degree program and included in these credit maximums.
+In addition, credits earned as a Special Student at Austin Seminary and/or credits transferred from another institution are applied to a student’s degree program and are included in the credit maximums.
 The same credit restrictions apply to the tuition portion of merit fellowships and merit scholarships.

-Budget for a first year, second year, and third year full-time Master of Divinity student living in Currie Residence Hall at $185 per month:
+**Utility costs are included in the residence hall expense.Below is an example of a budget for a first year, second year and third year full-time Master of Divinity student living in a 2 bedroom apartment in Anderson House at $760 per month:

 Type of Expense

 $750 per month*

 *Your budget will vary according to your housing and health insurance cost.
 Budget for Success (Steward’s Resource Navigator)